7 Reasons to Visit Victoria, B.C.

 Wildlife

 The waters off Vancouver Island are rich in biodiversity.
 Perhaps most well known is the population of southern resident killer whales that call the Salish Sea home.
-However, transient orcas, humpback whales, seals, otters, coastal wolves and more can also be spotted in these waters.
+However, transient orcas, humpback whales, seals, otters, coastal wolves, and more can also be spotted in these waters.
 Although venturing out on coastal trails always comes with a chance of seeing these magnificent locals, witnessing Vancouver Island’s wildlife first-hand is best done with local whale and wildlife watching companies.
 If you’re a seasoned scuba diver, delve beneath the surface and explore some of the most vibrant diving in the world.

 Charm